 Ohio Department of Health (ODH) - the authorized accrediting agency for the state of Ohio.
-ODH assures compliance of our radiography program, as well as the radiologic equipment you will use to develop your clinical skills.
+ODH assures compliance of our Radiography program as well as the radiologic equipment based on campus for you use to develop your clinical skills.

-Our graduates are placed nationally and many have furthered their educations with specialized training in nuclear medicine, CT scanning, magnetic resonance imaging (MRI), ultrasound, radiation therapy and other radiologic modalities.
-Other career options include advanced degrees from the University of Akron in education, business administration, and marketing to name a few.
+Our graduates are placed nationally and many have furthered their educations with specialized training in Nuclear Medicine, CT scanning, Magnetic Resonance Imaging (MRI), Sonography, Radiation Therapy and many other radiologic modalities.
+Other career options include advanced degrees from the University of Akron in education, business administration, sales, and marketing to name just a few.

 Program Effectiveness Data